-KSZ8863MLL/FLL/RLL provides individual MAC address for port 1 and port 2.
-They can be set at registers 142-147 and 148-153.
-The packet is filtered if its source address matches the MAC address of port 1 or port 2 when register 21 and 37 bit 6 is set to 1, respectively.
-For example, the packet is dropped after it completes the loop of a ring network.
+The KSZ8873MLL/FLL/RLL provide individual MAC address for port 1 and port 2 respectively.
+They can be set at register 142-147 and 148-153.
+With this feature, the CPU connected to the port 3 can receive the packets from two internet subnets which has their own MAC address.

+The packet will be filtered if its source address matches the MAC address of port 1 or port 2 when the register 21 and 37 bit 6 is set to 1 respectively.
+For example, the packet will be dropped after it completes the loop of a ring network.